MultifokalHirn/superstructure/README.md

 <a name="caveats"></a>
 ### Caveats

-* a computer program, as a thing in itself, can neither fully replicate nor contain the _Absolute_
+* a computer program by its nature can neither fully replicate nor contain the _Absolute_
 * designing the basic logical structure is difficult, because when talking about the _Gegenstand_ of a _Begriff_, that _Gegenstand_ is not actually a _Gegenstand_, but itself just a _Begriff_, an object in computer land
 * isomorphism to the (real) _Whole_ is thus currently not part of the roadmap
 * what we can do however, is to facilitate the _Erkenntnisprozess_ in your _Bewusstsein_